-If the ALJ receives approval from the CALJ, the ALJ or designated HO staff will request clarification from the AC by:
+If the ALJ receives approval from the CALJ, the ALJ or designated HO staff will:

-Notifying the claimant and any representative of the clarification request through written correspondence and including the correspondence in the B section of the paper claim(s) file or uploading the notification to the B section of the electronic claim(s) file before sending the request to the AC.
-(If the claim(s) file does not include this notification, the AC will usually deny the request for clarification.)
+Place a copy of the written correspondence in the B section of the paper claim(s) file or upload the notification to the B section of the electronic claim(s) file before sending the request to the AC.
+If the claim(s) file does not include this notification, the AC will usually deny the request for clarification.

 The AC will respond to the ALJ in writing as soon as possible.
 The AC may respond via email to the ALJ, RCALJ, and OCALJ.
 However, the AC will send paper copies of a response via regular mail to the claimant and representative.